 Lung Transplant

-Staying in the forefront of transplant medicine with new treatment options for patients of all ages.
+Staying at the forefront of transplant medicine with new treatment options for patients of all ages.

-If you need a lung transplant, our multidisciplinary team at the Miami Transplant Institute will provide the best possible care.
-Our knowledge, experience, and advanced surgical procedures allow us to treat the most challenging patients.
-We also collaborate with Jackson Health System’s pulmonologists, cardiac surgeons, and cardiologists to address advanced lung disease and other serious problems related to the lungs.
+If you need a lung transplant, the multidisciplinary team at the Miami Transplant Institute will provide you with the best possible care.
+Our knowledge and experience, combined with our innovative and advanced surgical procedures, allow us to treat the most complex patients.
+We also collaborate closely with Jackson Health System’s pulmonologists, cardiac surgeons, and cardiologists to address advanced lung disease and other serious problems related to lung health.

-If you need a lung transplant, our multidisciplinary team at the Miami Transplant Institute will provide the best possible care.
-Our knowledge, experience, and advanced surgical procedures allow us to treat the most challenging patients.
-We also collaborate with Jackson Health System’s pulmonologists, cardiac surgeons, and cardiologists to address advanced lung disease and other serious problems related to the lungs.
+If you need a lung transplant, the multidisciplinary team at the Miami Transplant Institute will provide you with the best possible care.
+Our knowledge and experience, combined with our innovative and advanced surgical procedures, allow us to treat the most complex patients.
+We also collaborate closely with Jackson Health System’s pulmonologists, cardiac surgeons, and cardiologists to address advanced lung disease and other serious problems related to lung health.

 Overview

-The lungs are critical in delivering oxygen to the rest of the body.
+The lungs play a critical part in delivering oxygen to the rest of the body.
 When the lungs stop functioning properly due to severe disease or injury, a lung transplant may be necessary.
-A lung transplant is a surgical procedure that replaces one or both diseased or damaged lungs with healthy lungs from a deceased donor.
+Lung transplantation is a surgical procedure that replaces one or both diseased or damaged lungs with healthy lungs from a deceased donor.

 Overview

-The lungs are critical in delivering oxygen to the rest of the body.
+The lungs play a critical part in delivering oxygen to the rest of the body.
 When the lungs stop functioning properly due to severe disease or injury, a lung transplant may be necessary.
-A lung transplant is a surgical procedure that replaces one or both diseased or damaged lungs with healthy lungs from a deceased donor.
+Lung transplantation is a surgical procedure that replaces one or both diseased or damaged lungs with healthy lungs from a deceased donor.

 Why Might I Need a Lung Transplant?

-You may be a good candidate for a lung transplant if you have a severe lung disease that is getting worse or a condition that prevents your lungs from working properly.
-If your condition is so serious that other treatments don’t work and you have a life expectancy of 12 to 24 months, a lung transplant may be the only option.
+You may be a good candidate for a lung transplant if you have severe lung disease that is getting worse or a condition that prevents your lungs from working properly.
+In addition, if your condition is so serious that other treatments don’t work and you have a life expectancy of 12 to 24 months, a lung transplant may be the only option.

 Lung transplants are most often performed to treat people who have severe: